oindreelabh/TimeSeriesPrediction/README.md

 MODEL INTEGRATION TO UI

 "project 3" folder contains the flask app files to run this application.
-All the modules present in technology used section should be pre-installed in order to run the app.
+All the modules present in TECHNOLOGY USED section should be pre-installed in order to run the app.